Putting a Dollar Value on an E-Commerce Website

 How to value inventory?

-Preparing to Sell E-commerce Business
+Preparing to Sell an E-commerce Business

-- A strong source of suppliers for the product(s) you sell.
+- A strong source of suppliers for the product(s) you sell

-- Analytics that show a rise in sales.
+- Analytics that show a rise in sales

-- Repeat customers.
+- Repeat customers

-- Branding website or product(s).
+- Branding website or product(s)

-- Training and processes set in place.
+- Training and processes set in place

-- Show scalability of business.
+- Show scalability of business

-- Show the business can run without you!
+- Show the business can run without you

 - Organic search engine visibility on your product(s).

-Best Places to Sell Your E-commerce Business
+The Best Places to Sell Your E-commerce Business

-Small business with a value of under $100,000 can try posting classifieds on CraigsList or their local businesses.
+Small business with a value of under $100,000 can try posting classifieds on craigslist or their local businesses.
 However, they might want to still consult with an experienced business broker to make sure they have everything in order to sell their small e-commerce business.

-Cost of Selling E-commerce Business
+Cost of Selling an E-commerce Business

-Timeline to Sell E-commerce Business
+Timeline to Sell an E-commerce Business

 Every e-commerce business differs in the amount of time it takes to sell.
-From the valuation process to escrow and finally, payment can take usually from 3 to 6 months.
-However, using a Business Broker, like Tom Culo, will decrease the time it takes to sell an e-commerce business.
+From the valuation process to escrow and finally payment can usually take from 3 to 6 months.
+However, using an experienced business broker like Tom Culo will decrease the time it takes to sell an e-commerce business.